shenlin192/My-little-technique/Django front-end framework research report.md

 ** Case 3 **

-Front-end framewokrs stucture the code in different components as shown in the figure below.
+Front-end frameworks structure the code in different components as shown in the figure below.
 We can define our JavaScript and StyleSheet in different granularities( global level, root component level, sub component level ... ).
-And we will need centralize of less no more.
-Beacuse the framework has provided you the ability to centralize everything (html, Js, Css...) in all granularities.
+And we will not need to centralize `less` anymore.
+Because the framework has provided you the ability to centralize everything (html, Js, Css...) in all granularities.

 ![Alt](https://camo.githubusercontent.com/14e5f4477f49cf0fc0d8f228facb17772a0b1025/687474703a2f2f626c6f672e6576616e796f752e6d652f696d616765732f7675652d636f6d706f6e656e742e706e67)

 #### Conclusion
-Front-end framewokrs can largely reduce code reduduncy and improve code maintainability.
+Front-end frameworks can largely reduce code redundancy and improve code maintainability.

 ### Separation of the front-end and back-end
-Separation of the front-end and back-end is **not** the tradictionaly way django does.
+Separation of the front-end and back-end is **not** the tradictional way django does.
-A real separation is: the server (web service provider) provides only APIs and the client (web service comsummer) can be a browser, an mobile application, other servers, or even a coffee machine, a car, etc. Whatever techniques the client use will **not** have **any** affect on the server.
+A real separation is: the server (web service provider) provides only APIs and the client (web service consumer) can be a browser, a mobile application, other servers, or even a coffee machine, a car, etc. Whatever techniques the client uses will **not** have **any** effect on the server.

 This book may help you understand more.
-[Api for dummies] ftp://public.dhe.ibm.com/software/uk/pdf/api-service/WSM14025USEN.pdf ( May at least finish reading the table of centent)
+[Api for dummies] ftp://public.dhe.ibm.com/software/uk/pdf/api-service/WSM14025USEN.pdf ( May at least finish reading the table of content)